Erkan Zengin

-Erkan Zengin (born 5 August 1985) is a Swedish professional footballer who plays as a winger.
+Erkan Zengin (born 5 August 1985) is a Swedish–Turkish professional footballer who plays as a winger for IFK Haninge.
 A full international between 2013 and 2016, he won 21 caps for the Sweden national team and represented his country at UEFA Euro 2016.

 Early life

 Zengin was born in Kulu, Turkey – but moved to Stockholm, Sweden, together with his Turkish parents when he was a few weeks old.
 He grew up in Botkyrka and started to play football at age six with the local club Norsborgs IF.
 In 1994, at age 9, he moved to Hammarby IF.

 Club career

 In January 2009, Zengin signed a half-year loan contract with Beşiktaş.
 Beşiktaş had the option to buy him in summer for a fee of €400,000.

 On 28 July 2016, Zengin joined Eskişehirspor again.

 International career

 Zengin played for his birth country Turkey in youth competitions, before choosing to represent the Sweden national team in senior competition, the country in which he grew up.

 He made his senior international debut for Sweden on 26 March 2013, playing from start in an away match against Slovakia.
 He was a squad player for Sweden at Euro 2016, where he came on as a substitute in the last group game against Belgium.

 Zengin announced his retirement from international duty following the tournament, having represented Sweden 21 times, scoring 3 goals.